Music Dept. Handbook

-Students who are granted key privileges to any locked Music Center spaces such as the Midi room, percussion room, and music education room (MC204) will sign an agreement about understandings and responsibilities.
+Students who are granted key privileges to any locked Music Center spaces such as the Midi room, percussion room, and other academic spaces must first receive permission for access with the appropriate music faculty member.
+Keys are issued through the Office Coordinator.
 Keys to Music Center spaces are not to be used for any other purpose.
 Failure to adhere to the key policy will result in permanent revocation of key privileges.

 Smart Music Computers

 Smart Music Computer Stations are located for student practice in the following rooms: MC226, MC227, MC111, and MC112.
 MC111 and 112 are located in the Community School of the Arts wing and will be available to college students for practice spaces when not in use for CSA teaching.

 Performance Hall Pianos

 Grand pianos in the Recital Hall and the Concert Hall will not generally be available for routine student practice.
 These spaces may be scheduled prior to recitals as follows:

 Piano recital – 6 hours of rehearsal time on the instrument in the hall.

 Others – 4 hours of rehearsal time in the hall.